G

 Tracking is the diagnosis, not the cure.
 Once you can see your citation rate and share of voice, the next question is how to move them, and that is a different job with its own playbook.

-The short version: confirm the page is reachable and rendered first, since that is the cheapest fix and the most common cause of a zero.
+The short version: confirm the page is reachable and rendered first (the cheapest fix, as covered above).
 Then make the content easy to extract, with a direct answer near the top, clear claims, and the kind of specific, sourced detail models prefer to quote.
 Our guide to getting cited in Google AI Overviews covers the on-page work in full, and the broader generative engine optimization picture explains how engines choose sources in the first place.

 The point of a tracker is to tell you which of those levers to pull and whether pulling it worked.
 Measure, change one thing, watch the trend, repeat.
 That loop is the whole discipline.